Skip to Content

 • Conscientiously bearing arms

 Additional scholarship opportunities are available based on career goals, availability, and application criteria.
-For more information schedule a consultation with a ROTC Cadre member or Mr. Leon Carr (443) 885-3264 for assistance.
+For more information, schedule a consultation with a ROTC Cadre member or the Professor of Military Science.
+Click here for contact details.